Fundraising leadership for growing nonprofits

 Experience matters in fundraising support

-Many nonprofits have room in the budget for fundraising help, but what often makes the biggest difference is experienced support that brings direction, requires less oversight, and keeps the work moving.
+Many nonprofits have room in the budget for fundraising help, but what often makes the biggest difference is support that brings direction, reduces the coordination burden on internal leaders, and keeps the work moving.

 Support should not create more work